ikskuh/livedecode/README.md

 # livedecode

-Decompile binary data on the fly quicker.
+Decode binary data on the fly quicker.

 ## Usage